News outlets scramble to set up technical workarounds in response to Russian censorship

 As war in Ukraine escalates, sending over a million people fleeing and bringing terror to numerous cities, media outlets including the BBC, Voice of America and Radio Free Europe/Radio Liberty (RFE/RL) have been blocked by the Kremlin, along with several Ukrainian sites, Twitter and Facebook.
 The Russian government has alleged that the sites were providing false news about the war.

 But some outlets are refusing to be silenced.
-In response to the ban, the BBC posted a statement on its website that said, “access to accurate, independent information is a fundamental human right which should not be denied to the people of Russia,” attaching instructions on how to circumvent the media blackout by accessing BBC content through two apps: Psiphon, a censorship circumvention tool; and Tor, an anonymous browser.
+In response to the ban, the BBC posted a statement on its website that said, “Access to accurate, independent information is a fundamental human right which should not be denied to the people of Russia.”
+It attached instructions on how to circumvent the media blackout by accessing BBC content through two apps: Psiphon, a censorship circumvention tool, and Tor, an anonymous browser.
 Voice of America also vowed, in a statement, to “promote and support tools and resources that will allow our audiences to bypass any blocking efforts imposed on our sites in Russia.”

 Access to BBC websites has been restricted in Russia - here’s advice on how to access BBC Newshttps://t.co/6EDQgXasPe pic.twitter.com/yeLEf3G2hN— BBC News (World) (@BBCWorld) March 4, 2022